mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 You have already seen search strings like "*00001.dcm".
 The star-character is used to indicate 'anything before'.
 This wild-card search is convenient enough that there is a more advanced version called 'regular expressions'.
 They are a standard feature in most programming languages (matlab, python).
 On the command line we can use the 'grep' command to search using regular expressions.

 The '/data/city.csv' file is an example data file downloaded from the radiohead house of cards (https://github.com/dataarts/radiohead) page.
-The file is quite large for a csv (comma-separated values) file.
+The file is quite large for a csv- (comma-separated values) file.
 Use 'head' to look at the beginning of the file:
 ~~~
 head /data/city.csv
 -4192,222555,-3554,47